Jammy2211/PyAutoLens/docs/overview/overview_7_multi_wavelength.rst

   :width: 400
   :alt: Alternative text

-The model-fit requires a ``Mask2D`` defining the regions of the image we fit the lens model to the data, which we define and use to set up the ``Imaging`` object that the lens model fits.
+We define a 3.0" circular mask, which includes the emission of the lens and source galaxies.

 For multi-wavelength lens modeling, we use the same mask for every dataset whenever possible.
 This is not absolutely necessary, but provides a more reliable analysis.